 Local coffee shops and daytime spots include Lola Coffee, Songbird Coffee and Tea House, Futuro, Xanadu Coffee, Press Coffee, and Fair Trade Cafe, which also doubles as a local art space.

-Arts, Culture and History
+Arts, Culture, and History

+Burton Barr Central Library is a five-story civic anchor with gallery space and public study areas.
 The Arizona Science Center is downtown and is one of the most underrated “normal life” amenities for people with kids or visiting family.
-It’s also right next to Heritage Square, which is one of the few places downtown where you can still feel older Phoenix architecture without trying too hard.
-(Arizona Science Center)
+It’s also right next to Heritage Square, one of the few places downtown where you can still feel older Phoenix architecture without trying too hard.

 Historic Hotels and Buildings